ECW Originals: Debut and EV 2.0 (2010–2011)

 On the October 21 edition of Impact!
 Eric Bischoff claimed that someone from EV 2.0 had been calling him, trying to get to be a part of his new Immortal stable.
 Rob Van Dam, whose friend Jeff Hardy had turned on him two weeks earlier to join Immortal, wanted to find out who had been talking to Bischoff and first accused Raven of being the one.
 Later, he and Sabu were defeated in a tag team match by Beer Money, Inc., after Sabu accidentally hit him with a chair.
 After the match Van Dam and Sabu began shoving each other and had to be separated from each other by the rest of EV 2.0.
 After two more weeks of dissension between Van Dam and the rest of EV 2.0, Tommy Dreamer challenged Van Dam to a match at Turning Point.
 At the pay–per–view Van Dam defeated Dreamer and afterwards made peace with him.
 Also at Turning Point, Brian Kendrick, Raven, Richards, Rhino and Sabu faced Fortune in a ten-man tag team match, where each member of EV 2.0 put their TNA careers on the line.
 Fortune won the match and afterwards Flair fired Sabu.
 His release from TNA was legitimate.
 On the following edition of Impact!, Rhino revealed himself as the traitor Bischoff had been talking about by costing Van Dam his match against Kazarian and afterwards hitting Dreamer with a chair.
 The following week Raven was forced to put his TNA future on the line in a match against the TNA World Heavyweight Champion Jeff Hardy.
 Hardy won the match and as a result Raven was released from TNA.
 His release from the company was also legitimate.
 On December 5 at Final Resolution Rhino wrestled his final match for the promotion, when he faced Van Dam in a First Blood match in a losing effort.
-The stable hasn't made an appearance since.
+The stable has not made an appearance since.
 On January 11, 2011, Stevie Richards announced that he had quit TNA.

-One night reunion (2022)
+Sporadic reunions (2022, 2023)

 During the 2022 Bound for Glory event, Tommy Dreamer inducted Raven into the Impact Hall of Fame.
-Later during the event, Dreamer, Rhino, Johnny Swinger, and Bully Ray reunited during the Call Your Shot Gauntlet, with Ray winning the match by last eliminating Steve Maclin.
+Later during the event, Dreamer, Rhino, Johnny Swinger, and Bully Ray reunited, and were referred to by commentators as EV 2.0, during the Call Your Shot Gauntlet, with Ray winning the match by last eliminating Steve Maclin.

+During Impact 1000, Impact Digital Media Champion Tommy Dreamer and Rhino reunited during a dark match, defeating The Most Professional Wrestling Gods (Brian Myers and Moose).